The Simplicial EHP Sequence in A1-Algebraic Topology: Fiber of the James-Hopf map

-For $f: X \to Y$ a global fibration, we construct a spectral sequence $E^r_{ij} \Rightarrow \sHf_{i+j} X$.
 This spectral sequence for $\ms=\Aone$ or its $P$-localizations will have the property that it relates $\ms$-homotopy invariant information about the total space with $\ms$-homotopy invariant information about the fiber and more delicate information about the base.